ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 ```
 <a href="#Contents">Back to contents</a>

+<a name="SlideWindow_TwoPointer"></a>
+## <p align="center"> Sliding Window and Two Pointers Technique </p>
-<a name="Arrays_SlidingWindow"></a>
+<a name="SWTP_Introduction"></a>
-### Sliding Window Algorithm
+### Introductions
 Sliding Window Algorith is a very popular problem solving techinque used in questions generally involving contigous array/string operations.
 The algo can help convert nested for loops into a single resulting in a O(N) complexity instead of O(N^2).

 The idea is to select a window of say size k.
 The window depicts the range of elements that we can have in access at a time for a particular operation.
 We then iterate this entire window of size k over the array by adding elements from the front and removing those form the back.
 This way in O(N) time in a single iteration elements in groups of k can be iterated over.

-For example if the task is to find the maximum sum contigous subarray where the subarray size is atmost 3.
+For example if the task is to find the **maximum sum contigous subarray where the subarray size is atmost 3**.
 Once method to do it would be for every index i in the array, check if the array from i to i + k forms the answer we need.
 ```java
 int maxSum = 0;
 int currSum = 0;